alexpfaller/gPScan/README.md

 ## Usage

-It alway's follows this schema, where you first specify one of the two protocol's (tcp, udp), after that you can insert your destination, which you want to check for open ports(localhost, any IP adress).
+It always follows this schema, where you first specify one of the two protocols (tcp, udp), after that you can insert your destination, which you want to check for open ports(localhost, any IP address).
 Last but not least, append the port that should be checked.
 ```sh
 gpscan <protocol> <destination> <port>
 ```